LucasJMO/E6Plus/classes/Diploconvoker.md

 At 5th level a Diploconvoker can lose a prepared spell of 2nd level in order to cast Summon Monster 3, Summon Nature’s Ally 3, or Summon Undead 3.

-**Rapid Summoning**: Summoning spells requiring a full round action to cast instead take a standard action.

-**Diplomatic Summons**: When casting a Summon Monster/Nature’s Ally/Undead spell a Diploconvoker can attempt a Diplomacy check on a summoned creature as a free action, opposed by the creature’s HD times 4, plus the total number of creatures summoned by the spell.
+**Diplomatic Summons**: When casting a Summon Monster/Nature’s Ally/Undead spell a Diploconvoker can attempt a Diplomacy check on a summoned creature with an intelligence score greater than 5 and with which the diploconvoker has a shared language.
+This check requires a free action, and is opposed by the creature’s HD times 4, plus the total number of creatures summoned by the spell.
 Additional penalties are incurred for alignment differences.

 A Neutral Diploconvoker attempting to summon a Good or Evil being (or vice versa) receives a -2 penalty to their Diplomacy check.
 A Good Diploconvoker attempting to summon an Evil being (or vice versa) receives a -4 penalty on their Diplomacy check.